athos/Pinpointer/README.md

 ## Why and how to use it

-`clojure.spec(.alpha)` provides an API named `explain`, which (as its name suggests) explains which part of the code causes a spec error:
+clojure.spec provides an API named `explain`, which describes which portion of the input data caused a spec error:

 ```clj
 => (s/def ::x integer?)